Bullpup Scholars opens up new opportunities for students

 Outreach McPherson, a ministry of the McPherson Free Methodist Church, has provided a valuable service since 2005.

-Page 2 of 2 - The charity accepts donations of used furniture and offers them to families in need in the McPherson area.
+The charity accepts donations of used furniture and offers them to families in need in the McPherson area.

 We give this story a thumbs sideways because the program's storage spaces are currently bare.
 Families are especially in need right now of twin beds, adult-sized beds, couches, dressers, and tables and chairs.